dmotz/trystero/README.md

   Registers a callback function that will be called when a peer joins the room.
   If called more than once, only the latest callback registered is ever called.
+  Existing active peers are immediately replayed to a newly registered callback.
   - `callback(peerId)` - Function to run whenever a peer joins, called with the peer's ID.